cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 The round function leverages the AES permutation invented by Joan Daemen and Vincent Rijmen.
 They also authored the Pelican MAC that partly motivated the design of the AEGIS MAC.

-We would like to thank Eric Lagergren and Daniel Bleichenbacher for catching a broken test vector and Daniel Bleichenbacher for many helpful suggestions.
+We would like to thank the following individuals for their contributions:

+- Eric Lagergren and Daniel Bleichenbacher for catching a broken test vector and Daniel Bleichenbacher for many helpful suggestions.
-We would also like to thank John Preuß Mattsson for his review of the draft, and for suggesting how AEGIS should be used in the context of DTLS and QUIC.
+- John Preuß Mattsson for his review of the draft, and for suggesting how AEGIS should be used in the context of DTLS and QUIC.
+- Bart Mennink and Charlotte Lefevre for their input regarding the commitment security of the schemes specified in this document.